BIOSTAT501: Introduction to Biostatistics

 - This is a first year course for Online students

-- Fall term(s) for residential students; Winter term(s) term for online MPH students; Spring-Summer term(s) term for online MS students.
+- Fall term(s) for residential students; Winter term(s) for online MPH students; Spring-Summer term(s) for online MS students.

-- 3 Credit Hour(s) for residential students; 2 Credit Hour(s) for online MPH students for residential students; 3 Credit Hour(s) for online MS students
+- 3 credit hour(s) for residential students; 2 credit hour(s) for online MPH students; 3 credit hour(s) for online MS students;

 - Prerequisites: SPH MPH or permission of instructor

 - Description: Statistical methods and principles necessary for understanding and interpreting data used in public health and policy evaluation and formation.
 Topics include descriptive statistics, graphical data summary, sampling, statistical comparison of groups, correlation, and regression.
 Students will learn via lecture, group discussions, critical reading of published research, and analysis of data.

 - This course required for the school-wide core curriculum